csamuel/greenscreen/README.md

 And then edit the config.yml file to add links to your build servers.
 It contains instructions for how you can add the.
-GreenScreen has been tested with Hudson, but can be used with any continuous integration server that conforms to the [multiple project summary reporting standard][cc-xml].
+GreenScreen has been tested with Jenkins, but can be used with any continuous integration server that conforms to the [multiple project summary reporting standard][cc-xml].